Bachelor of Property and Real Estate

 Course rules

-To complete the Bachelor of Property and Real Estate students must pass 24 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Property and Real Estate you must pass 24 credit points.
+This includes:

 • 15 credit points of core units